EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates evapotranspiration as a sum of all potential components
+Evapotranspiration as a sum of all potential components

 **Parameters**
 - None